Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Introduction

 \section{Introduction}

-The distribution of production resources is widely regarded as one of the most interesting and useful problems in industry \cite{FlowShop1}\cite{FlowShop2}\cite{FlowShop3}.
-As a combinatorial problem, its complexity scales exponentially with the problem’s size.
-There exist some classical heuristic approximations which are capable to reduce the computational time so much, which has led them to be considered great applied methods, such as genetic algorithms \cite{Genetic}.
+The distribution of production resources is widely considered one of the most interesting and useful problems in industry \cite{FlowShop1, FlowShop2, FlowShop3}.
+This distribution problem can be stated as a constraint combinatorial problem, and the time required to obtain the exact optimal solution usually scales exponentially with the size of the problem.
+However, in real-world applications usually it is not required to obtain the optimal solution, only a good enough solution computed in a reasonable time is needed.
+There exist some classical heuristic approximations which are capable to reduce the computational time so much, which has led them to be considered great applied methods, such as \textit{genetic algorithms} \cite{Genetic} or \textit{particle swarm optimization} \cite{Enjambre}.
+Even with these methods, obtaining a compatible and optimal solution may be extremely costly for certain types of problem.

-Quantum computing applied to industrial cases has become very interesting, due to its computational power.
-Two of the best-known and most promising quantum algorithms for combinatorial optimization are the Quantum Approximate Optimization Algorithm QAOA \cite{QAOA} and the Quantum Annealing for Constrained Optimization QACO \cite{Annealing}.
+Quantum computing applied to industrial cases has become very interesting because of its computational power.
+Some of the best known and most promising quantum algorithms for combinatorial optimization are the \textit{Quantum Approximate Optimization Algorithm} (QAOA) \cite{QAOA}, \textit{Variational Quantum Eigensolver} (VQE) \cite{VQE}, and \textit{Quantum Annealing for Constrained Optimization} (QACO) \cite{Annealing}.
+However, these algorithms are limited due to the current \textit{Noisy intermediate-scale quantum} (NISQ) state of small quantum computers with notable noise.

-However, these algorithms are limited due to the current Noisy intermediate-scale quantum (NISQ) state of small quantum computers with notable noise.
-To avoid this problem, we can use tensor networks \cite{Tensor}, a classical technology based on the use of linear algebra that allows us to simulate quantum systems both accurately and approximately.
+Due to this, great expectations have arisen with quantum-inspired methods, which are based on imitating certain quantum processes in classical systems to improve their performance.
+An example is \textit{digital annealing} to solve \textit{Quadratic Unconstrained Binary Optimization} (QUBO) problems \cite{Digital}.
+Another branch inspired by quantum theory is that of \textit{tensor networks} \cite{Tensor}, a classical technology based on the use of linear algebra that allows to classically simulate quantum systems both exact and approximately and compress information efficiently.
+Several algorithms are available in tensor networks to address various combinatorial optimization problems \cite{TTOpt,GEO,Combin}.
+However, it is desirable to have specialized algorithms for particular cases in order to reduce their computational complexity and memory requirements as much as possible and improve their performance.

-In our work, we develop a quantum-inspired algorithm with tensor networks that is able to obtain a solution with the lowest cost that respects a given a set of constraints.
-We also improved its scalability by adding an iterative method and a genetic algorithm.
+A specific optimization problem for industrial processes is to assign tasks to be performed to a set of machines, given a set of constraints on the tasks that can be performed by one machine depending on the task performed by a different machine.
+This case is interesting because both the execution times of the tasks and the constraints between them can be extracted from a historical record of the corresponding manufacturing plant, without having to logically deduce them or having to perform tests.